5 Ways to Look for Savings in College

 Being thrifty doesn’t necessarily mean skimping on taste.
 Learning how to eat well on the cheap is a great way to save when you’re living on a budget.
 Here are some ways you can keep your wallet—and belly—full:

-Consider Car Alternatives
+3. Consider Car Alternatives

 As a college student, you need to get around.
 But having a car on campus can be costly.
 There are ways to get to classes and clubs that won’t cost you a fortune in gas, parking, insurance and upkeep.

 - Carpool with classmates.
-Home is where the heart is, but getting back to visit family can be a financial strain.
+Home is where the heart is, but getting back to visit family can sometimes be a financial strain.
 Find other students from your hometown and carpool with them.
 Not only will it save you gas money, but you might make some new friends along the way.

-Discounts don’t stop with bus fare.
+- Use student discounts.
+Student discounts don’t stop with bus fare.
 You’d be surprised at the variety of places that offer student discounts.
 From movie tickets to restaurants and museums, businesses love to offer a helping hand to students.

 Thrift stores are an oasis for style-conscious college students.
 There’s something fun about buying a piece of clothing with history.
-It doesn’t hurt that the prices are often ridiculously low compared to department stores—like, $6 for a ruggedly cool jacket kind of low.
+It doesn’t hurt that the prices are often ridiculously low compared to department stores—like $6 for a ruggedly cool jacket kind of low.

 Being a student doesn’t mean you have to miss out.
 You can eat well, dress well and live well without flattening your wallet.

-We hope that you found this helpful.
-Our content is not intended to provide legal, investment, or financial advice or to indicate the Capital One product or service is available or right for you.
+We hope you found this helpful.
+Our content is not intended to provide legal, investment or financial advice or to indicate that a particular Capital One product or service is available or right for you.
 For specific advice about your unique circumstances, consider talking with a qualified professional.